w3f/Grants-Program/applications/ipfs_utilities_2.md

 ## Project Overview :page_facing_up:

-IPFS is a web3 solution to store and provide big-sized and not structured data.
+IPFS is a web3 solution to store and provide big-sized and unstructured data.
 The datas address is based on it's content (CID: Content Identifier), which guarantees that the content or file isn't changed or manipulated in any way.
 The same CID will always point to the same content spread in the IPFS network.
 Currently there is no satisfying way of an integration for IPFS on Substrate based blockchains.
 An example use case are NFTs (Non-Fungible Tokens): An NFT for instance might be linked to an external artwork (image, audio file, video file, ...) that is stored within IPFS.

 This is a follow-up project for [Substrate IPFS Utilities](https://github.com/w3f/Grants-Program/pull/1187) MS1 and MS2.
 During the previous project some issues occurred that are related to already existing IPFS APIs and patterns used.
 Goal of this project is to solve those issues and make the IPFS integration ready for real use cases.